-- 1. Paying a \$200 registration pre-payment. - 2.
+- 1. Paying a \$200 registration pre-payment (Freshmen only). - 2.
 Registering for classes with advisor. - 3.
-Receiving a billing packet that contains the bill for the classes chosen, a schedule of chosen classes, payment plan information, and other pertinent information relating to finalizing the registration process. - 4.
+Receiving a billing packet that contains the bill for the classes chosen, payment plan information, and other pertinent information relating to finalizing the registration process. - 4.
 Finalizing registration by making full payment of the bill or making financial arrangements for full payment of the bill through scholarships, federal financial aid, or an acceptable payment plan.
 The billing packet will have a due date for completion, which must be met to avoid a late registration fee.

-Registration (Springfield campus/College of Nursing only)
+Registration for the Springfield campus/College of Nursing